 And finally, let us not forget this one truth: Publishers are experts when it comes to their content, their audiences and their data.
 They should not have to be experts in technology development.
 Building the infrastructure needed to attract brand dollars can be cost-prohibitive for even the largest publishing companies, and — more importantly — it is often unsustainable when you consider the rapid pace of change in our industry.
 Publishers need independent ad tech solutions that can invest in the future capabilities they’ll require while the publishers do what they do best: connect audiences with their valuable content.

 Publishers fuel today’s open internet, and that open internet is more important than ever when it comes to education and fostering healthy societal dialog.
-Independent ad tech solutions inherently align with the interest of responsible media organizations.
-Now more than ever, independent ad tech companies are the partners needed to fuel the supply chain and media landscape of the future.
+Now more than ever, independent ad tech are the partners needed to fuel the supply chain and media landscape of the future.

 The views and opinions contained in this op-ed represent the views and opinions of the author and do not necessarily represent the views or opinions of The Current, or of The Trade Desk.
 The appearance of the op-ed on The Current does not constitute an endorsement by The Current or The Trade Desk of the content.